 Explain to the agent why you believe you should receive a larger settlement.
 If you believe some item or feature of value was overlooked, tell the agent about it.
 The agent will not attempt to coerce you into a settlement.
-You will be offered the opportunity to obtain an appraisal of your own or seek the advice of someone knowledgeable of real property values to assist you in evaluating the county's offer.
-The actual cost for obtaining such advice, up to \$750, will be paid by the county upon presentation of a bill or a receipt evidencing payment.
+You will be offered the opportunity to have the appraisal reviewed or seek the advice of someone knowledgeable of real estate transactions to assist you in evaluating the county's offer.
+Pursuant to RCW 8.25.020, the county will reimburse up to \$750 upon presentation of a bill or receipt evidencing payment.

-If you secure an appraisal of your own, obtain it from a qualified expert appraiser.
-If you are willing, the agent will arrange to have your appraisal reviewed by the county's reviewing appraiser.
-If the amount shown as the market value is adequately supported and no major errors are found, the reviewing appraiser is authorized to prepare a new Determination of Value which will become the basis for a revised offer.
+If you decide to have an appraisal done on your own, it is recommended that you obtain it from a qualified expert appraiser.
+The county will arrange to have your appraisal reviewed by the county's review appraiser.
+If the amount shown as the market value is adequately supported and no major errors are found, the reviewing appraiser is authorized to prepare a new Certificate of Value which will become the basis for a revised offer.